 Make sure everyone knows what is next.

-Within the next business day, be sure to summarize the meeting, decisions that were made and, most importantly, what people are responsible for assignments or decisions and their deadlines.
+Within the next business day, be sure to summarize the meeting, decisions that were made and, most importantly, what people are responsible for and their deadlines.
 This final step is critical to ensuring the meeting was productive.

 One way that employees or consultants as meeting management professional can add value to their organizations or clients is by helping them organize and plan effective meetings.
 By following these tips, you can provide valuable guidance for each and every meeting.
 Down the line, the people you led in meetings will use your tactics to lead great meetings themselves.